 Reasons to Install Stock Firmware on Galaxy S9 or S9+:

 There can be a number of reasons you might have to manually install stock firmware on Galaxy S9.
 The most common reason for flashing a stock firmware is to unroot your device to get back to the factory settings in order to receive OTA updates.
 Or if you install a custom ROM and it is not up to your expectation so you want to go back on stock firmware on S9.
 You can use this guide for that as well.

 If your phone is not working in an orthodox fashion, it is having random reboots or lagging while performing or any other random issue.
 You have tried clearing cache and factory reset.
 Nothing seems to works out, then the last option is to install stock firmware on Galaxy S9.
 Your phone will be new as you picked it out of its box.
 Flashing a firmware also works as a seal for software issues.
 If you have installed stock firmware on Galaxy S9 and still some feature is broken or not working properly then it is a hardware issue.
 You need to get it to repair shop to get it fixed or look into hardware components to find the fix of your problem.

-One of the most common issues in Galaxy series is phone getting stuck at the Samsung logo and it is unable to load the operating system.
-Installing a stock firmware is known solution for that problem as well.
+One of the most common issues in the Galaxy series is phone getting stuck at the Samsung logo and it is unable to load the operating system.
+Installing a stock firmware is a known solution for that problem as well.

 Guide to Install Stock firmware on Galaxy S9 or S9+ using ODIN: